jokalee/dank-selfhosted/README.md

 1. Boot up your OpenBSD server.
 2. Create at least one user account.
 You will use this account to administer the system, so make sure to add yourself to the `wheel` group.
-3. Run `scripts/bootstrap_openbsd.sh YOURUSERNAME` as root to add a package repo URL and set up [doas](http://man.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man1/doas.1) for your user (required for Ansible).
+3. Run `scripts/bootstrap_openbsd.sh` as root to add a package repo URL and set up [doas](http://man.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man1/doas.1) for your user (required for Ansible).
 4. Configure your secondary DNS provider to accept `NOTIFYs` and perform zone transfers from your server's IP address.
 5. `cp vars-sample.yml vars.yml` and edit the configuration to your liking.
 6. Run the playbook! `ansible-playbook site.yml`